BenMilesRocks/4-rolldark-v2/static/assets/documentation/testing/testing.md

 ![The Rolldark site shown on a variety of screen sizes](static/assets/documentation/screenshots/responsive-image.jpg)

-Visit the deployed site: [Scrum Maester](https://rolldark-b52dc36be8e7.herokuapp.com/)
+Visit the deployed site: [Rolldark](https://rolldark-b52dc36be8e7.herokuapp.com/)

 - - -